dhanyajosearun/Equiniti/README.md

 Filter class for ApiServlet.java, which has mapping defined in wedb.xml

-Thank you for giving me this opportunity :)
+Thank you for giving me this opportunity , Dhanya :)